top of page

 March–June 2026.

-This spring, Mike Beedell, Bertrand Delapierre, and Hubert Sagnières set out to retrace Bedford Pim’s route, for the first time since: 500 km on skis, hauling their sledges in full autonomy, from Dealy Island to Mercy Bay.
+This spring, Mike Beedell, Bertrand Delapierre, and Hubert Sagnières retrace the route of Bedford Pim: 500 km on skis, hauling their sledges in full autonomy, from Dealy Island to Mercy Bay.

-One hundred and seventy-three years later, what remains of the wintering sites, cairns, shelters, depots, and the places once visited and described by Parry, McClintock, McClure, Kellett, and Pim?
+173 years later, what remains of the wintering sites, cairns, shelters, depots, and the places visited and described by William Edward Parry, Leopold McClintock, Robert McClure, Henry Kellett, and Pim?

-Guided by original 19th-century maps, sketches, and journals, the expedition will travel across these locations, some rarely visited since.
+Equipped with original 19th-century maps, sketches, and journals, the expedition will travel across these sites, some of which have rarely been visited since.

-The ultimate objective: to reach the site of HMS Investigator, now resting some ten meters beneath the waters of Mercy Bay, exactly where Pim found her trapped in the ice, with a crew awaiting rescue.
+The ultimate objective: to reach the site of HMS Investigator, now resting about ten meters beneath the waters of Mercy Bay, where Bedford Pim found her trapped in the ice, with a crew to be rescued.

 Asset 3_4x.png